thiagolima-bm/magento-csvexport/README.md

 Extension that enables the generation of large CSV files.

 With this extension you can generate and download huge csv files.
 Every time you need a updated csv you can go to the admin panel and trigger the cron.
-The cron is only executed when you say so, I mean, you says to the extension: I want a new updated csv!
+The cron is only executed when you say so, I mean, you say to the extension: I want a new updated csv!
 This behavior avoids wasting of processing.
 (Let´s save the environment!)
 ## Features

 * Export Customers